Introduction to the village

 Hebden has two cemeteries - one in St. Peter's churchyard, and a newer one on the other side of Church Lane.
 Hebden is part of the ecclesiastical parish of Linton, and St. Peter's Church was built in 1841 as a chapel of ease for the expanding population of Hebden, so no burials occurred before that date.
 The newer cemetery dates from the mid-1960s.
 This section records those remembered on all the memorials, whether or not the memorial is associated with a grave.

-The author would like to acknowledge the generosity of George Coney, Chris Foster, Peter Hodge, Pat Hodgkins, David Joy, and Linda Wilson for the loan of their personal material which has made the Old Images section of this website worthwhile; to John Richardson for his help and advice; and to the Craven’s Part in the Great War website for the use of their photographs of the World War 1 Role of Honour held in the Ibbotson Institute.
+The author would like to acknowledge the generosity of George Coney, Anthea Dacy, Chris Foster, Peter Hodge, Pat Hodgkins, David Joy, and Linda Wilson for the loan of their personal material which has made the Old Images section of this website worthwhile; to John Richardson for his help and advice; and to the Craven’s Part in the Great War website for the use of two of their photographs.

 The author has been heavily dependent on David Joy's two books on Hebden - Hebden: The History of a Dales Township, published by Hebden Local History Group in 2002; and Uphill to Paradise published privately in 1991.
 Both are a veritable treasure trove of information about the village.
 Equally fascinating, albeit somewhat more esoteric, is Heather Beaumont's Pointers to the Past: The Historic Landscape of Hebden Township, Upper Wharfedale.